RV Financing

 Bottom line...
 Once you get there a 5th wheel or travel trailer is detachable and probably more roomy.
 You also have only one motor to maintain and service.

 The other bottom line...
-Getting there is half the fun in a motor home.
+Getting there is half the fun in a motorhome.
 Besides, did you ever try to microwave a gas station cheeseburger at sixty miles an hour in a Suburban?

-Tightwad - Disgruntled Ex-Tech
+Tightwad - Disgruntled Ex-RV Tech

 Best Rate Financial Services